 This time of year the farm stands near my house have tons of squash, as well as other wonderful Fall produce.

-Enjoy this soup as a main course, because it is filling and so delicious.
+Enjoy this butternut squash and apple soup as a main course, because it is filling and so delicious.
 Make enough to take to the office the next day.
 It heats up very well, and you just might be the envy of the lunch room.

 I think you will need to share this recipe with all your squash loving friends so they don’t miss out.

 A hearty and delicious vegetarian soup that is filling and nutritious.
 Ground nutmeg and apple give a sweet and warm taste to this amazing soup.

 Preheat oven to 350'F. Place squash chunks on a baking sheet and bake for 20 minutes.